nerfbaselines/nerfbaselines/docs/installation.md

 # Installation
 Start by installing the `nerfbaselines` pip package on your system.
-We recommend using a virtual environment (venv or Anaconda) to avoid conflicts with other packages.
+We recommend using a virtual environment (venv or Conda) to avoid conflicts with other packages.
 ```bash
 pip install nerfbaselines
 ```